-Upper levels above a rear boundary wall must be set back from the rear boundary and be contained within a 45 degree setback envelope.
-The envelope's angle is to be measured perpendicular to the applicable development site's boundary or setback, taken from the centre of the boundary.
+Upper levels above a rear interface must be contained within a 45 degree setback envelope that is measured from the top of the rear interface taken from the centre of the boundary (as shown in Figure 1: Indicative Cross Section).

-Upper level setbacks above the rear boundary wall should be contained within a maximum of two steps (including the setback above the boundary wall below as one step) or be contained within a sloped façade to avoid repetitive stepping of individual levels.
+Upper level setbacks above the rear interface should be contained within a maximum of two steps (including the setback above the interface below as one step) or be contained within a sloped façade to avoid repetitive stepping of individual levels.